powercodeacademy/displaying-has-many-through-rails-lab/README.md

 You'll need to create all of the migrations, models, controllers, and views for this lab.

-**_NOTE_**: As with much of our Rails curriculum, remember to always use the `--no-test-framework` flag when you generate models, controllers, etc. That way, the Rails generators will not create additional tests on top of the test suite that already comes with the lesson.
-E.g., `rails g model User username:string email:string --no-test-framework`.
+**_NOTE_**: Always use the `--no-test-framework` flag when you generate models, controllers, etc. This prevents Rails generators from creating additional tests.
+E.g., `bin/rails g model User username:string email:string --no-test-framework`.

-**_Additional note about routes and generators_**: We've written the routes for you in the `config/routes.rb` file, so be sure to use the `--skip-routes` flag.
-This prevents the Rails generators from adding any unnecessary routes.
-You can use however many flags you need in the generators, so something like `rails g model Post title:string content:text --no-test-framework --skip-routes` is perfectly valid.
-(If you want to see what other flags and options are available, you can run commands such as `rails g --help` and `rails g model --help`.)
+**_Additional note about routes and generators_**: The routes are provided in the `config/routes.rb` file, so use the `--skip-routes` flag to prevent unnecessary routes.
+You can use multiple flags in generators, e.g., `bin/rails g model Post title:string content:text --no-test-framework --skip-routes` is valid.
+For more options, run `bin/rails g --help` and `bin/rails g model --help`.

 - Create migrations and models for doctor, patient, and appointment.
 Because this is for a hospital, a doctor can have many patients, but a patient can also have many doctors.
 Patients and doctors both have many appointments.